-Eligible award amounts under JAG are posted annually on BJA's JAG web page: www.bja.gov/ProgramDetails.aspx?Program_ID=59.
+Eligible award amounts under JAG are posted annually to BJA's JAG web page: www.bja.gov/ProgramDetails.aspx?Program\ID=59.

 All awards are subject to the availability of appropriated funds and any modifications or additional requirements that may be imposed by law.